|

 and whether a particular supplement can be taken the same day as another

-supplement or combined with prescription medicines.
+supplement or combined with prescription medications.
 There are no easy answers.

-It is very difficult to give guidelines that would apply to everyone since there
+It is difficult to give guidelines that would apply to everyone since there

 are many factors that influence your need or response to supplements.
 These